mlubinsky-arm/mbed-os-example-tls/tls-client/README.md

-# HTTPS File Download Example for TLS Client on Mbed OS
+# MQTT Example for TLS Client on Mbed OS

-This application downloads a file from an HTTPS server (os.mbed.com) and looks for a specific string in that file.
+This application uses 2-way auth for MQTT client
+It is forked from (https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-tls-tls-client).

 ## Getting started

 Set up your environment if you have not done so already.
 For instructions, refer to the [main readme](../README.md).

-You can also compile this example with the [Mbed Online Compiler](https://os.mbed.com/compiler/) by using [this project](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-tls-tls-client).

 ## Requirements